-If you are concerned that your child may have special educational needs the class teacher, room lead or their key adult is the first point of contact as they work with your child on a daily basis and monitor their progress.
-They will follow the process above and talk to the Special Educational Needs Co-ordinator.
+If you are concerned that your child may have special educational needs their key person is the first point of contact as they work with your child on a daily basis and monitor their progress.
+They will follow the process above and talk to the Special Educational Needs Coordinator.